Andes-hosting/Cloudflare-DDNS/README.md

 ## Asumptions

 To use this container we assume that you already have a Cloudflare account and you have already bought a custom domain.
-And you intention is to set up a dynamic IP address to your custom domain using Cloudflare as DNS.
+And your intention is to set up a dynamic IP address to your custom domain using Cloudflare as DNS.

 ## How to use (Build)